atabegruslan/Others/DB/db.md

 Note that many developers get around this join problem by concentrating on the query itself and creating a view-only around the join so that they don’t have to type the join conditions again and again.
 But the problem with this approach is that the query still runs for every report that needs it.
 By pre-staging the data, you run the join just once (say, 10 minutes before the reports) and everyone else avoids the big join.
 I can’t tell you how much I love this technique; in most environments, there are popular tables that get joined all the time, so there’s no reason why they can’t be pre-staged.

+## Temporary Staging Tables

+Sometimes the query optimizer struggles to generate an efficient execution plan for complex queries.
+Breaking a complex query into multiple steps that utilize temporary staging tables can provide SQL Server with more information about your data.
+They also cause you to write simpler queries which can cause the optimizer to generate more efficient execution plans as well as allow it to reuse result sets more easily.

 ## Do delete and update in batches

 Don't delete/update too many entries in one go. ("in one go" here means: as 1 transaction).
 It can cause blockages.